Welcome to the website for Salisbury City Council. On the site you will be able to find information about the City Council and Salisbury.

 - Bemerton Heath Centre

-- Community Development including Community Development Grants and Active Salisbury Community Coaching
+- Community Development including Community Development Grant Fund and Salisbury Community Sports Coaches

 - The Crematorium and Cemeteries

 The City Council also promotes and represents the City’s interests with other councils, as well as with national and statutory bodies.
 Other services are provided by Wiltshire Council.